 In other words, the most poorly paid are expected to be the most productive.
 This is no surprise.
 For a monthly subscription fee, Lynda.com will teach you how to use Revit and many other new packages suddenly indispensible for getting you a new job or letting you keep the one you have.

 Lynda is linked to LinkedIn, the site that monetizes job dissatisfaction and insecurity.
-Just as you can never learn enough, you can never be too dissatisfied or too insecure.
+Just as you can never know enough, you can never be too dissatisfied or too insecure.

 The online software instruction industry has shown sharp growth.
 Not only are employees agressively targeted and made to feel as if they must stay up-to-date to retain their job, but the unemployed are also preyed upon.
 Devoted instructors plant ideas like the “self-education trap” and describe in terror-inducing detail how you may not learn of some essential feature if you teach yourself.